-Border agency: illegal entries into EU up 82% this year
+Border agency: Illegal entries into EU up 82% this year

 Crossings in May alone numbered some 23,500 — 75% up from May last year, according to preliminary data released by Frontex.

-The European Border and Coast Guard Agency said that the figure did not include refugees from almost four months of war in Ukraine, whose number it pegged at some 5.5 million.
+The European Border and Coast Guard Agency said that the figure didn't include refugees from almost four months of war in Ukraine, whose number it pegged at some 5.5 million.
 They are authorized to enter the EU.

 The figures show the number of entries and do not take account of the fact that sometimes the same person makes multiple attempts.